Yawgoo Valley

 Yawgoo Valley is the only surviving skiing resort in Rhode Island.
 It is located on a hill in Exeter, south of Providence and opened in the 1965–66 season as "Rhode Island's first chairlift served ski area."

 As one of the southernmost ski areas in New England, Yawgoo relies heavily on artificial snowmaking.
 Lift tickets range from $28 on weekdays to $45 on weekends.
 Yawgoo valley also offers a snow-tubing park with eight lanes and two lifts.

-The area's title as the first lift service area in RI was appropriate, as it opened at a time where chair service was now expected of any ski area.
-As a result, a large amount of skiers went to Yawgoo Valley instead of the 4 other RI ski areas, who all still relied on T-Bars only.
+The area's title as the first lift service area in RI was appropriate, as it opened at a time where chair service was not expected of any ski area.
+As a result, a large amount of skiers went to Yawgoo Valley instead of the four other RI ski areas, who all still relied on T-Bars only.

-While Rhode Island's other 4 ski resorts would close over the next few years, Yawgoo Valley's use of 2 chairs and keeping up with more modern ski area technologies such as better snowmaking equipment kept them operational.
+While Rhode Island's other four ski resorts would close over the next few years, Yawgoo Valley's use of two chairs and keeping up with more modern ski area technologies such as better snowmaking equipment kept them operational.

 They also operate one of only six tubing parking in the entire Southern New England area (RI, CT, and MA) for additional revenue from both skiers and non-skiers.